 Keep in mind, if you have not seen a Judge regarding your ticket and you pay LGBS or Harris and Harris (the collection agency) the fine amount:-

 - You are essentially pleading guilty to your ticket

 Big fine, license suspended, ticket with GC Services, LGBS or Harris and Harris

-If you find yourself in this situation where you have a Case Status - DMV Driver License Hold or In Collections FTA and you are now facing a big fine and your license is suspended and your ticket has been assigned to GC Services, LGBS or Harris and Harris, please call us because we can offer you another option besides paying GC Services.
+If you find yourself in this situation where you have a Case Status – DMV Driver License Hold or In Collections FTA and you are now facing a big fine and your license is suspended and your ticket has been assigned to GC Services, LGBS or Harris and Harris, please call us because we can offer you another option besides paying the collection agency.
 We like to help you clear up your license and fight the big fines and DMV point you might be facing.